210517-Enterprise/demos/week2/README.md

 6. How to execute stored procedures using JDBC?

 7. Which interface is responsible for transaction management? `Connection` Interface.
 See this resource here about [JDBC and Transaction management](https://www.javatpoint.com/transaction-management-in-jdbc#:~:text=In%20JDBC%2C%20Connection%20interface%20provides%20methods%20to%20manage%20transaction)

+### AWS & Cloud Computing Questions
+1. what are the benefits of cloud services?

+2. What are the 3 models of Cloud computing?

+3. What is AWS RDS?
+What type of service is this?
+Iaas, Paas, Saas?

+4. What is the relationship between a Region and an Availability Zone?

+5. What are Security Groups?